 - The woofers are lightweight materials such as polypropylene, mica, or metal-coated synthetic fabric.
 They provide a great bass response and last a long time.

-- Aesthetic considerations are often given to tweeter materials such as silk, metal, and polypropylene.
+- Aesthetic considerations are often given to tweeter stuffs such as silk, metal, and polypropylene.

 Car Speaker Size And Configuration

-It is important to know the dimensions and configuration of the speakers you are looking for to ensure that you get the right ones.
+To make sure you get the right speakers, you need to know how big they are and how they are put together.
 It’s easy to measure the speakers in your vehicle and find a replacement that fits into the space.
 It is crucial to know the dimensions and configurations of component speakers.
 This information is available in the manual of your car.

 Build quality and speaker material

-A woofer made from stiff, lightweight materials will produce bass notes that resonate throughout your vehicle.
+A speaker made of stiff, light materials will make bass sounds that will be heard all over your car.
 The most popular woofer cone material is polypropylene.
 However, it cannot be easy to find a better woofer cone than this.
-Polypropylene mixed with metal-coated synthetic fabrics, mica, or other materials will produce deeper bass and last longer.
+Polypropylene with metal, coated synthetic textiles, mica, or other materials produces deeper bass and lasts longer.